Crystal Palace vs Stoke City U23 - Match Centre - Crystal Palace F.C.

 miss

 Attempt missed.
-Scott Dann (Crystal Palace PL2) header from the centre of the box is close, but misses to the left.
-Assisted by Jesurun Rak-Sakyi with a cross following a corner.
+Christian Norton (Stoke City PL2) left footed shot from outside the box is high and wide to the left.
+Assisted by William Forrester.

 26'